 Trial Parameters

 The trial parameters are a set of parameters that define the details of a trial.
-They may be generated from the default parameters provided to the Orchestrator, and updated by the pre-trial hooks.
-Or they can be provided whole to the trial start call, in which case the default parameters are ignored and the pre-trial hooks are not used.
+They may be generated from the default parameters provided to the Orchestrator (see Parameter File), and updated by the pre-trial hooks (see TrialParameters and register_pre_trial_hook).
+Or they can be provided whole to the trial start call (see start_trial).

 In the parameters, are optional config messages for the trial, environment and actors.
 The trial config is only used by the pre-trial hooks, whereas the other configs are sent to their respective destination at the start of the trial.
 The config protobuf messages are defined in the spec file.